phoddie/compileDataView/readme.md

 There are some other libraries with a similar goal of simplifying access to native data structures with JavaScript's `DataView`.
 To use these libraries, if I recall correctly, the developer writes JavaScript to define the data structures.
 Those are then used to generate JavaScript classes at runtime.
 That makes good sense in the browser and Node.js, but is impractical on embedded systems.
 The approach CompileDataView takes offloads the code generation from the embedded device.
 I also like the idea of using a C-like syntax to define the data structures since many developers working in embedded have a background in C.

 As a quick project, CompileDataView is a little rough.
-I am not skilled in writing parsers and I know little about building web pages.
+I know little about writing parsers and less about building web pages.
 The parser is adequate, but the web page could really use some help (hint, hint).

 CompileDataView is useful as-is.
 There are areas that could be explored further.

 - **Initializers**: In some data structures, some properties should be initialized to a non-zero value.
 This could be done with the syntax `Int8 foo = 1;` with the assignment applied in the constructor.
 - **ASCII strings**: The `string` type stores UTF-8 which is useful, but 8-bit character data is common enough in many binary formats that it makes sense to support directly.
-- **Date**: It might be useful to allow `Date` objects to be stored directly, as are Booleans.
+- **Date**: It might be useful to allow `Date` objects to be stored directly, as  Booleans are.
 - **Get array by reference**: Array properties are retrieved by value.
 It would be more efficient in some cases to return them by reference.
-- **Multiple classes in one description**: It would be convenient to define several binary data structures in one file, as they are often used in groups.
-- **Nested data structures**: It would be useful to allow one native data structure to nest another.
-Allowing multiple classes in a single description would help with this.
+- **Nested data structures**: It would be useful to allow one native data structures to include another.

 If you run into an issue or have question, please post it to the [CompileDataView repository](https://github.com/phoddie/compileDataView).
 You can also reach me on Twitter at [@phoddie](https://twitter.com/phoddie).
 Pull requests with improvements are welcome.